b-antczak/personal-website/src/markdowns/home/home.md

-### My name is Bartosz Antczak.
+Hi, I'm Bartosz.
 I study computer science at the University of Waterloo in Canada.
 I enjoy building software and solving problems.

 #### What are you up to right now?
 I’m on an internship as a software engineer in Redwood City, California until the end of December.